asim-sidiqi/Stock-Dashboard-Project/README.md

 Real-Time Data: Stay updated with the latest stock prices and market trends.

-Interactive Charts: Visualize stock performance with dynamic and interactive charts.
+Interactive Charts: Visualize stock performance with dynamic and interactive charts of candlestick patterns.

 Customizable Watchlist: Create and manage a personalized watchlist of your favorite stocks.